Coroner: Breastfeeding mothers should not consume alcohol, after baby dies with high alcohol level in blood

 "I haven't, in my professional experience, ever seen a case of alcohol poisoning through breast milk," she said.

-However she said: "The main advice, if you are pregnant or breastfeeding, is not to consumer alcohol because alcohol passes very freely into the baby and that has lifelong effects on brain development."
+However, she said: "The main advice, if you are pregnant or breastfeeding, is not to consume alcohol because alcohol passes very freely into the baby and that has lifelong effects on brain development."

 Children's Commissioner Judge Andrew Becroft said the case was "perplexing" because the cause of death was unclear.